FREQUENTLY ASKED QUESTIONS

 29. What can I expect while attending the Academy?

 While attending the Colorado State Patrol Academy, you can expect to be pushed both physically and mentally; often beyond any barriers you think you have.
 The Academy is an interactive experience.
-You, as the Cadet, do not get to choose when and if you want to participate.
+You, as the Cadet, will be expected to participate.
 You will be told what to do, how to do it and when to do it for much of the Academy training.
 You have chosen a career which does not accept mediocrity.
-If a cadet thinks they can “coast through” the 22 weeks of training, they will be sorely mistaken.
-The Academy is Para-military environment; we do not act a certain way when it is convenient.
-We act a certain way all the time.
-You will learn the accepted way a Colorado State Trooper is to act.
+The Academy is Para-military environment; we hold ourselves to a higher standard at all times.
 Graduating from the Colorado State Patrol Academy will be one of the greatest achievements of your life.

 30. Do I have to stay at the Academy during training?